-A nut free Pesto Pasta that’s veggie packed.
-This hemp seed pesto pasta is Vegan, Gluten-Free and fits an Anti-Candida diet too.
+A nut free, Vegan Pesto Pasta that’s veggie packed.
+This hemp seed pesto pasta is dairy-free, gluten-free and fits an anti-candida diet too.

 Wheat free pasta

 Even though zucchini and spaghetti squash make decent noodles, sometimes I just want the real thing.
 Me want pasta! (said in a Cookie Monster-type voice).
 But if you’re following a strict meal plan, most pasta is off-limits based on its main ingredient – wheat flour.
 The great news is that these days almost every supermarket offers pasta made from things other than wheat!
 You can buy pasta made from black beans, quinoa, lentils, or brown rice.
 We live in abundant times with lots of options; we should celebrate that!
 So here is one of my few pasta recipes, that actually uses pasta, but calls for an alternative to wheat which is glorious news to my gluten-free and candida diet friends!
 And, there are lots of veggies thrown in there as well.

 Pesto is quick and easy to make, and easily turned vegan.
 Traditional pesto usually consists of pine nuts, garlic, lemon juice, olive oil and Parmesan cheese.
 I’ve found that you can simply leave the cheese out without sacrificing flavor.
 Also, substituting hemp seeds in place of pine nuts makes this nut-free pesto pasta (for my friends with nut allergies like my Husband) and ups the protein profile.
 I’ve had a lot of people tell me that they don’t know what to do with hemp seeds, so here’s a way to use them up!